FerretDB/FerretDB/website/blog/2023-03-08-mongodb-vs-postgresql.md

 MongoDB and PostgreSQL use different query languages, which are pretty different in syntax and functionality.

 To illustrate this difference, PostgreSQL uses Structured Query Language (SQL) to query relational databases composed of multiple tables with a defined relationship between them.
-SQL is a widely known language that cuts across many great tools and platforms.
+SQL is a widely known language that cuts across many great tools and platforms, including Oracle and MySQL.
 SQL databases enable you to write complex queries and run different operations on relational data.

 Below is an example of a typical SQL query that selects all columns and prints out all records from the `user` table.